leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/edge/bevel.rst

    custom split normals need to be enabled, which requires Auto Smooth to be enabled (see :doc:`Normals </modeling/meshes/editing/mesh/normals>`).
    As a convenience, that option will be enabled for you if it is not already when you enable Harden Normals here.

-Vertex Only :kbd:`V`
-   When selected, the tool is in "vertex only" mode, and only vertices will be beveled.

 Clamp Overlap :kbd:`C`
    Limits the width of each beveled edge so that edges cannot cause